 Fall is a great time to get out and enjoy the cooler weather with your kids.
 And if visiting Maryland in fall, there are plenty of activities to keep them entertained.
-Getting outside with the kids in autumn has many benefits.
-The fresh air can help improve their mood and energy levels.
-Being in nature can also help reduce stress and anxiety.
-That’s why we’ve compiled this list of activities in Maryland for kids that are perfect and timely for those eager to experience fall in Maryland.
+That’s why we’ve compiled this list of things to do in Maryland for kids that are perfect and timely for those eager to experience fall in the Old Line State.

 About Fall in Maryland

 Fall is a fantastic time to visit Maryland, not only do you have beautiful foliage during fall in Maryland, but the weather is typically pleasant, and there are so many outdoor activities, events, and festivals that give you the opportunity to get outside and enjoy this wonderful season in the state.

 Maryland borders Virginia, Delaware, Pennsylvania, and West Virginia, and includes parts of the Chesapeake Bay.
 So, the small state which is only 250 miles long and 100 miles wide, is easy to get to from multiple destinations like Philadelphia, Pennsylvania; Washington DC, Richmond, or Williamsburg, Virginia.

 During fall in Maryland, expect agreeable temperatures in the 50s and 60 during the day that down into the 40s and 30s at night.

 Fall in Maryland – Activities to Do with Kids

 There are plenty of fun fall activities to do with kids in Maryland.

 One great activity is visiting a pumpkin patch.
 You can pick out the perfect pumpkin for carving, painting, or baking.

 Another fun activity is going on a hayride.
 Many farms offer hayrides in the fall, which are great for families.
 You can also take your kids apple picking, on a nature hike, or to a corn maze.